ShreeVakthi18/Self-healing-file-system-layer/README.md

 **Architecture**
 <img width="846" height="755" alt="Screenshot 2026-04-18 213713" src="https://github.com/user-attachments/assets/4d64b3b8-f01c-4a1d-9ee2-75b3a62eae81" />

-## Visualization & Dashboard Layer
+## 6.Visualization & Dashboard Layer

 **Core Function**
 The Dashboard is the control room of SHFSL 2.0.
 Every detection, rollback, and alert that happens silently under the hood is surfaced here in real time — giving the administrator a live, visual overview of everything the system is doing.
 Nothing happens in the dark.